Buff bodies and fit forms.

 Do you know how much time that’ll save you?
 It’s a schlep to create newsletters manually.

 No. You just keep adding articles and products to your website.

 Whenever you add something new, your email newsletter subscribers receive a beautiful email update with a link to the article or product you shared.

 This forces them to visit your website where you’ve set up a call to action you want them to take.

 That could be something like requesting a price or messaging you via email or WhatsApp.

-We set you up with a newsletter system that lets you add up to 500 subscribers for free.
+I set up a newsletter system that lets you add up to 500 subscribers for free.
 And when your fan base grows, simply upgrade.